prothen/multiroll/README.md

 ```
 - use `--display False` to disable the visualisation,
 - use `--skip  False` to disable user prompts.
+- use `--roll  True` to enable the multi-agent rollout.

 ## Installation
 Install the dependencies with